What happens with Down's syndrome testing? We break it down so you know what’s what.

 With chorionic villus sampling, a small sample of cells is removed from the placenta.
 This is either by a needle inserted through your tummy or a tube or small forceps that go through the cervix.
 Women usually have a chorionic villus sampling test between weeks 11 and 14 weeks of pregnancy, or later if necessary (NHS Choices, 2018b).

 About 0.5 to 1 in 100 amniocentesis or chorionic villus sampling tests result in a miscarriage so it’s a big decision whether to have them (NHS Choices, 2018b).
-The charity Antenatal Results and Choices offers lots of information about screening results and your options.
+The screening midwife at your maternity unit will discuss the further tests that are available with you.

 If you have received a diagnosis for Down's syndrome based on one of the diagnostic tests, it is important to try to get as much information as possible.
 You could take a look at the following: